DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_yml.md

     Defines if you want the batch correction to run.
 If set to `False`, `PCA` with default parameters is calculated.

   - <span class="parameter">dimred</span> `String`, Default: PCA<br>
-    Defines if which dimensionality reduction to use, PCA or LSI
+    Defines which dimensionality reduction to use.
+Available options are PCA and LSI.

   - <span class="parameter">tools</span> `String` (comma-separated), Default: harmony<br>
-    Defines the method used to run batch correction, multiple can be selected.
+    Defines the method used to run batch correction.
-    choices: harmony, bbknn
+    Multiple can be selected by specifying them as a comma-seprated string without spaces.
+    Available options are: harmony, bbknn, and combat

    - <span class="parameter">column</span> `String` (comma-separated), Default: sample_id<br>

-     The column you want to batch correct on, if a comma-separated list is specified then all will be used simultaneously
+     The column you want to batch correct on.
+     If a comma-separated list is provided then all will be used simultaneously.

 #### Harmony arguments